Sirius-AI-dev/pg-utilities/README.md

 # How to install
 Open **pg_utilities.sql** file, copy its content, and paste in PostgreSQL in required database.
 A new **"ub"** scheme with multiple functions will be created.

+List of all functions, with detailed description and examples, is below:

 ## Table of Contents

 *   [Array Utilities](#array-utilities)